-- 3.4 Further issues raised did not relate to the SPD directly but to general environmental problems in the area: the need for improvements to the maintenance of public areas, the need for additional on-street parking, more waste bins, CCTV in public areas and the removal of the gravel island in the River Caldew near East Dale Street pedestrian bridge.
-With regards to the latter concern the Environment Agency has commented that this is an over-wide section of the river, which presents the opportunity for gravel deposition.
+- 3.2 Support was expressed for the recognition in the SPD of the need for development appropriate to the context and landscape character, the recognition of personal well-being, the reduction of noise, the need for environmental improvements including landscaping, mixed unit schemes including affordable homes and for opportunities for cycling. - 3.3 Two current issues were highlighted by several respondents.
+One is the replacement of setts and cobbles in back lanes by tarmac which leads to faster vehicle speeds and can lead flooding as a result of less pervious surfaces.
+There is a loss of distinctive character also.
+The other issue of concern is the existence of derelict properties, both residential and commercial in the area. - 3.4 The Head of Environmental Services commented on the issues of graffiti on walls, the frequency of street cleaning, the maintenance of footpaths, roads, sewers and gullies and landscaped areas.
+These operations are outwith the scope of the Supplementary Planning Document but nevertheless are local issues that impact on the design elements and local character of the area. - 3.5 Further issues raised did not relate to the SPD directly but to general environmental problems in the area: the need for improvements to the maintenance of public areas; the need for additional on-street parking; more waste bins; CCTV in public areas; and, the removal of the gravel island in the River Caldew near East Dale Street pedestrian bridge.
+With regard to the latter concern the Environment Agency has commented that this is an over-wide section of the river, which presents the opportunity for gravel deposition.
 A maintenance management plan is being developed for the river which is likely to suggest management of the vegetation on the island.
-The position of gravel may be influenced by the likely footbridge replacement as part of the river Caldew flood defence scheme. - 3.5 The Cumbria Chamber of Commerce and Industry, Denton Holme Affinity Group supports environmental improvements which will make the townscape and public realm more welcoming, encouraging people to use the Denton Holme commercial area, which, in turn, will encourage more private sector investment. - 3.6 Several suggestions were made to improve the document and these have been commented on within the attached report.
+The position of gravel may be influenced by the likely footbridge replacement as part of the River Caldew flood defence scheme. - 3.6 The Cumbria Chamber of Commerce and Industry, Denton Holme Affinity Group, supports environmental improvements which will make the townscape and public realm more welcoming, encouraging people to use the Denton Holme commercial area, which, in turn, will encourage more private investment. - 3.7 Several suggestions were made to improve the document and these have been commented on within the attached report.
 The text amendments improve the clarity of expression, involve minor corrections and give additional supporting references.